bottlerocket-os/bottlerocket/workspaces/api/migration/migrator/README.md

 * confirm that the given data store has the appropriate versioned symlink structure
 * find the version of the given data store
 * find migrations between the two versions
-* copy the data store
+* if there are migrations:
-* run the migrations on the copy
+  * run the migrations; the transformed data becomes the new data store
+* if there are *no* migrations:
+  * just symlink to the old data store
-* do a symlink-flip so the copy takes the place of the original
+* do symlink flips so the new version takes the place of the original

 To understand motivation and more about the overall process, look at the migration system documentation, one level up.